The Office of Government Commerce developed ITIL®, which at its core has five books:

 One possibility when planning to incorporate ITIL® is to hire the services of a company that specializes in giving advice about IT service management.
 You can discuss your environment with a consultant.

 There is a standard for IT services management, BS 15000, which is based upon ITIL®.
-An organization can elect to have its service management processes evaluated by an external auditor to determine whether it conforms to the standard.
+An organisation can elect to have its service management processes evaluated by an external auditor to determine whether it conforms to the standard.

 The IT Service Management Forum is a key international, independent body responsible for promoting best practice in IT service management.
 In May 2004 Aidan Lawes, the chief executive officer, quantified the benefits of adopting ITIL® practices as: